Resident Policies

 Didactics

 All residents and students are to report to the weekly didactic session.
-Punctual arrival is expected and those residents who are repeatedly late will be discussed at the education committee and/or CCC in regards to professionalism, with actions taken as appropriate.
-Interns are also expected to attend all didactic sessions and make every attempt to arrange for coverage of duties while attending the sessions.
-PGY1 are also expected to attend all didactics sessions and make every attempt to arrange coverage of duties while attending the sessions.
+Punctual arrival is expected.
+Residents who are repeatedly late will be discussed at the education committee and/or CCC in regards to professionalism, with actions taken as appropriate.
+Interns are expected to attend all didactic sessions and make every attempt to arrange for coverage of duties while attending the sessions.
 The Hospital Resident(s) and faculty are strongly encouraged to attend the weekly didactic session and attendance will be left to the faculty to decide.
-All students present on the hospital service rotation MUST be relased in sufficient time to attend didactics.
-Again those exempt from didactics are those who are on approved leave or on rural rotations.
+Medical students on the hospital service rotation MUST be released in sufficient time to attend didactics.
+Residents are exempt from didactics, and when on approved leave or on rural rotations.

 Balint Group